 - Then, reduce heat to 375 degrees F and then bake for another 30 minutes until pie crust is golden brown.

 - Read all my tips above.

-- Leftovers can be stored in a sealed container in the fridge for up to 5 days.
+- Leftovers can be stored in a sealed container in the fridge for 3-5 days.